8 Top Tips To Enjoy The Holidays And Stay Fit For Christmas Without Undoing All Your Hard Work.

 For example, some people will be super lean already.
 Maybe they’ve just finished their dieting phase and absolutely smashed 2019.
 Others may be a couple of weeks into making a huge lifestyle change.

 So, you see those two people have very different mindsets when it comes to managing the potential indulgences of Christmas.

 To me, there are three types of people in this scenario…

 Firstly you have the “fuck it” person.
 The f*ck it person could not give a shit about consuming a few extra calories on Christmas Day.
 They feel like they’ve earned this.
 And goddamn it, they’re going to enjoy it!

 Lastly, we have the “fuck no” people.
-These are the people to whom Christmas dinner means swapping chicken for turkey in their meal prep for the day.
+These are the people to whom Christmas dinner means swapping chicken for turkey in their meal prep.
 No indulgences.
 Nothing off track.
 It’s military precision or nothing.

 So the question is, which one are you?